Running With a Stroller: 13 Tips + Safety Guide For Parents

 2. Pack Appropriately

-Once your baby is old enough to go on a jog safely, you will have a good understanding of what things you should pack – that are specific to your needs.
+Once your baby is old enough to go on a stroller jog safely, you will have a good understanding of what things you should pack – that are specific to your needs.

 Of course, it’s always important to pack what your baby needs, but you also don’t want to overload your stroller with unnecessary items.